 HHS is legally required to provide a status update regarding hair testing policies before Dec.
 25, 2018.
 A final rule for oral fluid testing is expected to be published by Dec.
 31, 2018.

-The Act opens the door for employers nationwide to review and possible revise their drug screening processes.
+The Act opens the door for employers nationwide to review and possibly revise their drug screening processes.
 “Ultimately, employers in both regulated and non-regulated industries will need to consider expanded testing for opiates and Fentanyl use,” said Scott Kitchens, Vice President of Drug and Health Services for Employment Screening Services.
 “Understanding the various drugs, testing procedures and testing options is critical to having a safe and effective workplace in light of the opioid crisis.”